White Cabbage Butterfly Life Cycle

 Introduction: A Tiny Traveler with a Big Impact

 The white cabbage butterfly, also known as the small white, is a ubiquitous insect found in temperate regions worldwide.
-Its small size belies its significant impact on agriculture and the environment.
+Plus, its small size belies its significant impact on agriculture and the environment.
 While beautiful to observe, large populations can cause considerable damage to crops, particularly brassicas like cabbage, broccoli, and cauliflower.
 Knowing its life cycle is crucial for understanding its behavior and implementing effective, environmentally-conscious control measures.
 This complete guide will equip you with a comprehensive understanding of this captivating insect's journey from egg to adult butterfly.

 Stage 1: The Egg – A Tiny Beginning